Jaan2002/12307867_Backend/README.md

-# Waterdip AI Backend Assignment - New
+# Waterdip AI Backend Assignment

 > Notes: The submission needs to be written in python 3.7+ using any framework i,e Flask, Django, FastAPI
 >